-If the respondent is found responsible for violating the Sexual Misconduct/Title IX Policy, the Dean of Students will impose a sanction designed to eliminate the misconduct, prevent its recurrence, and remedy its effects, while supporting the University's educational mission and Title IX obligations.
+If the respondent is found responsible for violating the Sexual Misconduct/Title IX Policy by the Hearing Panel, the Panel will recommend a sanction designed to eliminate the misconduct, prevent its recurrence, and remedy its effects, while supporting the University's educational mission and Title IX obligations.
 Sanctions may also serve to promote safety or deter students from similar future behavior.
 The following, individually or in combination, are potential sanctions for violations of the University's Sexual Misconduct/Title IX Policy.
 Where appropriate, the statement of the sanction includes the duration, any conditions to be observed during that period, and the conditions for termination of the sanction.